 - Left Hanging: Gateau and Rusty had unfinished business.
 Gateau needed a hunter like Rusty but never elaborated why, Rusty is looking for a hunter who betrayed and killed her family and the mention of the Crystal Bloods whose identities aren't quite detailed.
 It's unknown if C-Lab even planned for a sequel.

 - Mercy Invincibility: When a player takes a hit, Rusty's sprite flashes white and she's invulnerable to damage for a short time.

 - Ms. Fanservice: Rusty is one, as she wears a revealing leather leotard that shows some cleavage and her impressive bust, along with elbow gloves and knee-high boots.
-There's also Mary, a female vampire who serves Monte-Carlo and also clad in a (more revealing) leotard and thigh-high boots.
-A few of the village women you rescue also sports some eye-catching outfit.
+There's also Bloody Mary, a female vampire who serves Monte-Carlo and is clad in a (more revealing) leotard and thigh-high boots.
+A few of the village women you rescue also sports some eye-catching outfits.

 - Scoring Points: Akin to the classic 2D Castlevania games, you gain points for defeating enemies and picking up bags of money.
 You can also find a hidden baby Chick item that rewards 50,000pts in some stages, as well as bonus points based on how quickly you cleared the stage and any remaining MP.

 - Smart Bomb: Using the Bomber sub-weapon allows Rusty to perform a Mind Slasher, which can damage all enemies on screen.

 - Sound Test: In the Options Menu, you can listen to the game's background music at your leisure.